Suspect in custody after SWAT call on South Congress Monday night

 Police said officers responded to the scene near the 4900 block of S. Congress Ave.

-According to APD, an officer was patrolling the area when he spotted a car with a man that had evaded him twice before.
+According to APD, an officer was patrolling the area around 5:40 p.m. when he spotted a car with a man that had evaded him twice before.

 A short pursuit ensued before the suspect ran into a house and barricaded himself.
 SWAT was then called to the scene.